Guido Calabresi: Legal career

 Calabresi had been offered a full professorship at the University of Chicago Law School in 1960.
 However, he joined the faculty of the Yale Law School upon completion of his Supreme Court clerkship, becoming the youngest ever full professor at Yale Law, and was Dean from 1985 to 1994.
 He now is Sterling Professor Emeritus of Law and Professorial Lecturer in Law at Yale.

 Calabresi is a member of the Connecticut Bar Association and from 1971 to 1975 served as town selectman for Woodbridge, Connecticut.

 Calabresi is, along with Ronald Coase, a founder of law and economics.
 His pioneering contributions to the field include the application of economic reasoning to tort law, and a legal interpretation of the Coase theorem.
 Under Calabresi's intellectual and administrative leadership, Yale Law School became a leading center for legal scholarship imbued with economics and other social sciences.
 Calabresi has been awarded more than forty honorary degrees from universities across the world.
 He is a member of the Royal Swedish Academy of Sciences.

+Calabresi's former students include Supreme Court Justices Samuel Alito, Clarence Thomas and Sonia Sotomayor, former United States Attorney General Michael Mukasey, feminist legal scholar and law professor at the Universities of Michigan and Chicago Catharine MacKinnon, former White House Counsel Gregory Craig, legal scholar Philip Bobbitt, former Senator John Danforth, Harvard Law School professor Richard H. Fallon Jr., civil and human rights legal scholar Kenji Yoshino, torts scholar Kenneth Abraham, feminist international attorney Ann Olivarius, and torts scholar Catherine Sharkey.
+Calabresi, alone among Yale Law School faculty members, supported Thomas's nomination to the Supreme Court.

 Federal judicial service

 On February 9, 1994, President Bill Clinton nominated Calabresi as a United States Circuit Judge of the United States Court of Appeals for the Second Circuit vacated by Judge Thomas Joseph Meskill.
 He was confirmed by the United States Senate on July 18, 1994.
 He received his commission on July 21, 1994 and entered duty on September 16, 1994.
 Calabresi assumed senior status on July 21, 2009.

 President Clinton is a 1973 graduate of the Yale Law School, although he never had Calabresi as a professor.
-Among Calabresi's group of former students are Supreme Court Justices Samuel Alito, Clarence Thomas and Sonia Sotomayor, former United States Attorney General Michael Mukasey, feminist legal scholar and law professor at the Universities of Michigan and Chicago Catharine MacKinnon, former White House Counsel Gregory Craig, legal scholar Philip Bobbitt, Senator John Danforth, Harvard Law School professor Richard H. Fallon Jr., civil and human rights legal scholar Kenji Yoshino, torts scholar and law professor at the University of Virginia Kenneth Abraham, feminist international attorney Ann Olivarius, and New York University School of Law torts professor Catherine Sharkey.
-Calabresi, alone among Yale Law School faculty members, supported Thomas's nomination to the Supreme Court.

 Awards and honors

-In 1985, he was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.
+In 1985, Guido was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.

+In 1992, Princeton University awarded him an honorary Doctorate of Laws.

-Yale, in 2006, created the Guido Calabresi Professorship of Law, with Kenji Yoshino serving as the inaugural professor of the endowed chair.
+In 2006, Yale created the Guido Calabresi Professorship of Law, with Kenji Yoshino serving as the inaugural professor of the endowed chair.
 Daniel Markovits is the current holder of the chair.

 Calabresi is an Honorary Editor of the University of Bologna Law Review, a general student-edited law journal published by the Department of Legal Studies of the University of Bologna.

 Calabresi is the author of four books and over 100 articles on law and related subjects.